ASSOCIATION FOR THE STUDY OF LAW, CULTURE, AND THE HUMANITIES

 March 16-17, 2018.

-We invite your participation in the Twenty-First Annual Meeting of the Association for the Study of Law, Culture and the Humanities.
+The Twenty-first Annual Meeting of the Association for the Study of Law, Culture and the Humanities will be held at Georgetown Law, March 16-17, 2018.

 The Association for the Study of Law, Culture and the Humanities is an organization of scholars engaged in interdisciplinary, humanistically-oriented legal scholarship.
 The Association brings together a wide range of people engaged in scholarship on legal history, legal theory and jurisprudence, political theory, law and cultural studies, law and anthropology, law and literature, law and the performing arts, and legal hermeneutics.
 We want to encourage dialogue across and among these fields about issues of interpretation, identity, and values, about authority, obligation, and justice, and about law's role as a constituent part of cultures and communities.